 Spans a thousand years, from the rise of Islam and the reunification of China under the Tang Dynasty (in the 7th century CE) through the Scientific Revolution and the decline of the Mogul Empire in India.
 Students consider great ideas that have often helped earlier peoples organize their lives—but which have also set them in conflict either with other communities or among themselves.
 Such ideas have sparked movements for ethical and social reform, conquest, recovery of lost classics, and religious renewal.
 Vast new empires appear during this period, but so do challenges to their rule.
 Religious conflicts lead to civil war, and modern science emerges as a challenge to traditional beliefs.
 Throughout, different conceptions of human nature emerge and collide.
 Oppression gives rise to new movements for greater equality and individual rights, and bitter struggles for power lead to the creation of large new colonial empires, whose effects linger to the present day.
 In addition, the world’s different civilizations come into increasing contact through exploration and trade.
 Students consider these ideas and developments critically, with an eye to their philosophical, political, and historical significance; and they explore the ways in which texts that have often been read in exclusively Western contexts yield new meaning when placed in non-Western settings.

 Examines major intellectual and historical events from the Enlightenment and the Qing Dynasty (around 1700) to the contemporary world, a period that features some of the most rapid and significant changes in human society and scientific understanding.
 At the same time, many of the enduring questions of humanity have become even more critical as disparate cultures interact in a new global arena.
-This course is a capstone to the Foundations sequence; accordingly, authors and themes come from a range of texts both interdisciplinary and international.
-Among the themes the course explores are the philosophical and political debates that followed the creation of global colonial empires, as societies from around the world confronted imperial polices and institutions.
+Authors and themes come from a range of texts both interdisciplinary and international.
+Among the themes the course explores are the philosophical and political debates that followed the creation of global colonial empires, as societies from around the world confronted imperial policies and institutions.
 The course also considers the rise of vast, new international markets; the spread of revolutionary and national liberation movements in the 19th and 20th centuries; new challenges to established property; and the social effects of industrialization.
 In addition, instructors discuss postmodern attempts to question and undermine the institutions and practices that structure contemporary societies.
 Students consider criticisms of Western practices that form both within the West and from other regions of the world, giving special attention to the reception of Western texts by other traditions and, conversely, the influence of these other traditions on the West.